 - When is the office open and how busy is it?

 - If your child has an emergency or you need to contact the office after hours, who would take care of that?

 - give the child any necessary shots (immunizations or vaccinations)

 - track how your child is growing and developing

 - talk about illness prevention, diet and physical fitness, and health and safety issues

 - talk about how to handle emergencies and sudden illness

 Make sure your doctor isn’t doing all the talking.
 The well-child visit is your best opportunity to bring up any worries about your child’s growth and development, especially if your child is not reaching important milestones.
 Remember, your doctor may be an expert in children’s health, but you are the expert on your child.

 Also, don’t be afraid to ask questions, medical or otherwise.
 Your child’s doctor can give you valuable advice on how to promote your child’s learning and development, how to potty train, tips on playground safety, and more.

 Vaccinations are an important part of your child’s well-child visit.
 Some parents worry that these shots can lead to developmental disorders, such as autism.
-But researchers at the Centers for Disease Control and Prevention have done a number of studies on vaccine use and autism, and they have never found a link between the two.
-Vaccines are not only safe, but also play an important role in keeping all children healthy.
+Researchers at the

 Your child’s doctor will look at your child’s growth and development at each well-child visit.
 This includes measuring your child’s weight and height and specific milestones, such as: